sollarp/EV-MapBox/README.md

 This app uses the latest cutting edge libraries and tools:
 - 100% written in Kotlin;
 - Kotlin Coroutines for asynchronous programming;
-- Kotlin-Hilt for dependency injection.
+- Dagger-Hilt for dependency injection.
 - Flow
 - Room for local data base.